matro7sh/documentation/docs/installation.md

 ## With docker

+We are using the environment variable called DOMAIN declared in the .env at the root folder of the project.
+You can override this variable as your own.
+Be sure to register the domain in your `/etc/hosts` that point to your local host.

+As we use træfik as reverse-proxy, you can refer to their documentation to learn how to customize this instance.

-Run `make upAll` then go to [http://localhost:4200](http://localhost:4200) and use "jenaye:jenaye" to log in.
+Run `make initialize` then go to [http://smersh.lan](http://smersh.lan) and use `jenaye:jenaye` to log in.

 ## Manually